brentcroft/ground-truth-productions/README.md

 ## Scalings
-Given the original images are at 1920x1080 and the desired output resolution is 480x270 then a sequence of scalings can be made:
+Given ground truth images at 1920x1080 and a desired output resolution of 480x270 then a sequence of scalings can be constructed:

 ![480x270@480x270](scaled_g_480x270@480x270_00-15-44_543-acd008-pi_1-(1).jpg)